 In the very heart of the City of London, the Monument to the Great Fire of London is one of those unusual things to do in London that most guidebooks simply don’t recommend (though they definitely should!).
 A climb up the 200+ spiralling steps can easily be undertaken for under £5, making this quirky activity perfect for those on a budget.

 The Great Fire of London ravaged through the city for several days in September of 1666 and is alleged to have started on Pudding Lane, just a few hundred metres away from where the Monument now stands.
 It’s also this fire that destroyed Charles II’s Palace of Whitehall, thus leading to the construction of the Houses of Parliament as we know them today.
+Even if you only have one day in London, you’ll want to make sure to explore the wider area of the City of London, where the Monument is to be found.

 #12 Visit the Jewel Tower